urbanbigdatacentre/access_uk_open/README.md

 All the code used to create the indicators is available in this repository (<https://github.com/urbanbigdatacentre/access_uk_open>).

+The map below shows accessibility to employment for two different time-thresholds as an illustrative example.

 ![Accessibility to employment](/plots/accessibility/empl_PTmult.png)

 ## Realted resources